butalidn/Scheduling-Application-Project/README.md

 This screen will give the user the option to generate three different reports.
 1) The user can generate how many appointments there are with a given month and appointment type.
 The result will appear on the GUI.
 2) The user can select a contact and view all appointments that are associated with the selected contact.
-3*) The user can select a date and view all appointments that are on the specified date.
+3) The user can select a date and view all appointments that are on the specified date.
 The table will initially display them in chronological order.
-*My Personal Report

 Exit Information
 -----------------